Other products

 Avoid treating very young lambs if the weather is unseasonably hot.

-Do not use in the case of hypersensitivity to the active substance or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Frequent and repeated use of antiparasiticides from the same class may increase risk of development of resistance.'
+Frequent and repeated use of antiparasiticides from the same class may increase risk of development of resistance.

-Special precautions for use in animals
+3.5 Special precautions for use

 Care must be taken not to apply the product right to the lamb’s tail, as a ewe recognises a young lamb partly by the smell of the tail area.